dih2-rowa/productionSimulation/readme.md

 For every type of asset, a subscription is needed to save historical data in the CrateDB

 # Simulation
+### Description
+With the help of the production simulation datase traffic is generated on FIWARE.
+Thereby the traffic for the data types i40AssetOrder and i40AssetWorkstation is created.
+The prerequisite is that the corresponding i40AssetOrder and i40AssetWorkstation datasets already exist in FIWARE.
+After starting the simulation, the following patches are carried out:

+#### i40AssetOrder

 ### How to start the simulation

 1. Open Program.cs